RomaZherko21/good-food/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Purpose
+## Purpose

-This project is something like food blog, where you can create account, create your own recipes and communicate with other bloggers.
+This project is something like food blog, where you can create account, compose your own recipes and communicate with other bloggers.

 ### This project was created to practise with: